Environments

 3. errors when a publishing error occurs.

-4. committed transactions when content is commited.
+4. committed transactions when content is committed.

 5. rolled back transactions when content is rolled back from Public back to Author.